ZiGaMi/ILI9488-XPT2046/README.md

 Simplest display driver for 3.5" SPI TFT 480x320 with resistive touch.
 Featuring two chips, ILI9488 (display controler) and XPT2046 (touch controler).
 Written and tested on STM32F746 Nucleo board, using STM32CubeIDE.

 ## USAGE
-### 1. Setting up configurations
+### 1. Setting up configuration
 Both drivers are fully configurable via **ili9488_config.h** and **xpt2046_config.h** file.
-In there GPIOs, display orientation, font usage, timer/spi peripheral usage, calibration routine    setup and option for debug mode can be change.
+GPIOs, display orientation, font usage, timer/spi peripheral usage, calibration routine setup and option for debug mode can be changed there.

-##### NOTE: When debug mode is enabled user shall provide debug communication port by the choise!
+##### NOTE: When debug mode is enabled user should provide debug communication port by the choice!

 ### 2. Low level interface

-- Low level interface is written using STM32 HAL libraries, therefore migrating to any other STM32 microcontroler should be easy by changing congif files (step 1.)
+- Low level interface is written using STM32 HAL libraries, therefore migrating to any other STM32 microcontroler can be done easily by changing config files (step 1.)
 - On the other hand if using different platform some additional work must be done.
-This is down side of drivers and will be improved in future.
+This is downside of drivers and will be improved in future.

 ### 3. Includes
-  Only top level modules are needed, therefore two includes shall be provided.
+  Only top level modules are needed, therefore two includes should be provided.
 E.g.:
 ```
   #include "ili9488.h"
   #include "xpt2046.h"